 Timeline of the 4.47-acre Development

-A groundbreaking ceremony is expected to happen this spring.
-Additionally, the Montrose neighborhood-based mixed-use development will open to the public of Houston by the spring of 2026.
+A groundbreaking ceremony for the Swift & Co. redevelopment is expected this spring.
+The Heights-based project is slated to open to the public by spring 2026.

 Radom Capital Brings More Projects to Houston

-Along with helming the current mixed-use project at 1111 Westheimer, Radom Capital is set to redevelop four buildings in the area.
-Firstly, it will convert the Montrose-based Tower Theatre into a jazz supper club.
-Other than this, it will revamp an adjacent shopping center on Westheimer Road.
+Along with leading the Swift & Co. redevelopment, Radom Capital is also behind the 1111 Westheimer project, which includes converting the Montrose-based Tower Theatre into a jazz supper club and revamping an adjacent shopping center on Westheimer Road.

-The latest mixed-use establishment by Radom Capital promises a dynamic residential and commercial space for Houston residents.
+The latest mixed-use establishment by Radom Capital promises a dynamic commercial and community space for Houston residents.
 By converting the over 50-year-old Swift and Co. meatpacking building, the mixed-use project will be pushing Houston a step closer to urban revitalization.